Connie Sison: Television career

 In 1997, Sison was a walk-in applicant in RPN 9 for a position of a news anchor.
-Her first job was being a news anchor for the network's 5PM newscast substitute anchor for Cielo Villaluna's co-anchor who was on leave that time.
+Her first job was being a substitute anchor for Cielo Villaluna's co-anchor who was on leave that time.
 Her appearance at RPN 9 caught the attention of ABS-CBN where she also applied and subsequently joined Studio 23, ABS-CBN's sister network owned by ABS-CBN Corporation, as a features reporter and SNN (later rebranded as ANC).
 ABS-CBN promoted her after 8 months and she became a reporter for hard news in TV Patrol.
 Later on, Sison became an anchor of La Niña Watch, a program that focused on climate change, and she was also included in Hoy Gising!, ABS-CBN's public service show.

 In 2001, Sison was included in ABS-CBN's morning program Alas Singko Y Medya as one of the show's hosts.
 Sison also hosted a reality television program called Kakasa Ka Ba? that she co-hosted with JV Villar.
 In 2006, she exited ABS-CBN through a retirement package.
 Sison returned to RPN 9 in the same year while awaiting for her non-compete clause to end.
 The only considered rival network of ABS-CBN at that time was GMA Network.
 Sison anchored evening newscast NewsWatch Aksyon Balita with Erwin Tulfo and Aljo Bendijo as their co-anchors for a year; Tulfo and Bendijo were her companions from ABS-CBN.